ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 allow communicating prioritization preferences.

-### The H3_DATAGRAM HTTP/3 SETTINGS Parameter {#setting}
+### The SETTINGS_H3_DATAGRAM HTTP/3 Setting {#setting}

-Implementations of HTTP/3 that are willing to receive HTTP Datagrams can indicate that to their peer by sending the H3_DATAGRAM SETTINGS parameter with a value of 1.
+Implementations of HTTP/3 that are willing to receive HTTP Datagrams can indicate that to their peer by sending the SETTINGS_H3_DATAGRAM setting with a value of 1.

-The value of the H3_DATAGRAM SETTINGS parameter MUST be either 0 or 1.
+The value of the SETTINGS_H3_DATAGRAM setting MUST be either 0 or 1.
 A value of 0 indicates that the implementation is not willing to receive HTTP Datagrams.
-If the H3_DATAGRAM SETTINGS parameter is received with a value that is neither 0 or 1, the receiver MUST terminate the connection with error H3_SETTINGS_ERROR.
+If the SETTINGS_H3_DATAGRAM setting is received with a value that is neither 0 or 1, the receiver MUST terminate the connection with error H3_SETTINGS_ERROR.

-QUIC DATAGRAM frames MUST NOT be sent until the H3_DATAGRAM SETTINGS parameter has been both sent and received with a value of 1.
+QUIC DATAGRAM frames MUST NOT be sent until the SETTINGS_H3_DATAGRAM setting has been both sent and received with a value of 1.

-When clients use 0-RTT, they MAY store the value of the server's H3_DATAGRAM SETTINGS parameter.
+When clients use 0-RTT, they MAY store the value of the server's SETTINGS_H3_DATAGRAM setting.
 Doing so allows the client to send QUIC DATAGRAM frames in 0-RTT packets.
-When servers decide to accept 0-RTT data, they MUST send a H3_DATAGRAM SETTINGS parameter greater than or equal to the value they sent to the client in the connection where they sent them the NewSessionTicket message.
-If a client stores the value of the H3_DATAGRAM SETTINGS parameter with their 0-RTT state, they MUST validate that the new value of the H3_DATAGRAM SETTINGS parameter sent by the server in the handshake is greater than or equal to the stored value; if not, the client MUST terminate the connection with error H3_SETTINGS_ERROR.
-In all cases, the maximum permitted value of the H3_DATAGRAM SETTINGS parameter is 1.
+When servers decide to accept 0-RTT data, they MUST send a SETTINGS_H3_DATAGRAM setting greater than or equal to the value they sent to the client in the connection where they sent them the NewSessionTicket message.
+If a client stores the value of the SETTINGS_H3_DATAGRAM setting with their 0-RTT state, they MUST validate that the new value of the SETTINGS_H3_DATAGRAM setting sent by the server in the handshake is greater than or equal to the stored value; if not, the client MUST terminate the connection with error H3_SETTINGS_ERROR.
+In all cases, the maximum permitted value of the SETTINGS_H3_DATAGRAM setting parameter is 1.

-It is RECOMMENDED that implementations that support receiving HTTP Datagrams using QUIC always send the H3_DATAGRAM SETTINGS parameter with a value of 1, even if the application does not intend to use HTTP Datagrams.
+It is RECOMMENDED that implementations that support receiving HTTP Datagrams using QUIC always send the SETTINGS_H3_DATAGRAM setting with a value of 1, even if the application does not intend to use HTTP Datagrams.
 This helps to avoid "sticking out"; see {{security}}.